lucasmelz/runningEventsPublic/README.md

     variable which states if the payment is confirmed or not.</li>
     <li><b>event</b>: each event has an unique identifier, a name, a description, variables corresponding to the date of the event, a temporal
       status(past, current or future) and an image. </li>
     <li><b>time_stamp</b>: this entity is used to store all the statistics concerning each athlete's performance.
-It has an unique identifier,
-      a number corresponding to the event identifier,a variable corresponding to the athlete's name, username, gender and competitive category.
-This             entity has four variables used to store the instants corresponding to four stages of the running, START, P1, P2, P3 and FINISH.
-The classifications       are calculated based on these statistics.
-The classifications are calculated in the front-end by accessing the timestamps of each running.
+It has an unique identifier, a variable that stores the id of the corresponding event and variables to store the athlete's data (name, username, gender and competitive category).
+This entity has four LocalDateTime objects as instance variables to store the instants corresponding to four stages of the running, START, P1, P2, P3 and FINISH.
+The classifications are calculated based on these statistics in the front-end by accessing the timestamps of each running.
 The classifications are not stored in the database, only the timestamps.</li>
 </ul>
  </p>
  <h2>Endpoints</h2>